mattermostmatt/mattermost-deploy/README.md

 1. Before deployment, you could change env file for settings.
 Or do this and redeploy.
 Config json is in ./volumes/app/mattermost/
 2. For live config changes, you can jump into the container (docker exec -it CONTAINER_ID bash).
 Logs are in ./mattermost/logs/mattermost.log.
 Also config in ./mattermost/config/config.json

-Overall, using the repo was pretty straightforward to install--as it creates both the mattermost container and the postgres container.
-I did some experimenting with a baremetal install as well, which was similar but obviously creating a standalone sql instance.
+Summary: Overall, using the repo was pretty straightforward to install--as it creates both the mattermost container and the postgres container as one (like the preview, but also with more control over the config with the env file).